-- develop my self-awareness, self-worth and respect for others - meet challenges, manage change and build relationships - experience personal achievement and build my resilience and confidence - understand and develop my physical, mental and spiritual wellbeing and social skills - understand that adults in my school community have a responsibility to look after me, listen to my concerns and involve others where necessary - learn about where to find help and resources to inform choices - assess and manage risk and understand the impact of risk-taking behaviour - reflect on my strengths and skills to help me make informed choices when planning my next steps
+- develop my self-awareness, self-worth and respect for others - meet challenges, manage change and build relationships - experience personal achievement and build my resilience and confidence - understand and develop my physical, mental and spiritual wellbeing and social skills

+• understand that adults in my school community have a responsibility to look after me, listen to my concerns and involve others where necessary

+- learn about where to find help and resources to inform choices - assess and manage risk and understand the impact of risk-taking behaviour - reflect on my strengths and skills to help me make informed choices when planning my next steps

-I am aware of and able to express my feelings and am developing the ability to talk about them HWB 3-01a / HWB 4-01a I am learning skills and strategies which will support me in chall enging times, particularly in relation to change and loss.
-HWB 3-07a / HWB 4-07a As I explore the rights to which I and others are entitled, I am able to exercise these rights appropriately and accept the responsibilities that go with them.
-I show respect for the rights of others.
-HWB 3-09a / HWB 4-09a Representing my class, school and/or wider community encourages my self-worth and confidence and allows me to contribute to and participate in society.
-HWB 3-12a / HWB 4-12a Through contributing my views, time and talents, I play a part in bringing about positive change in my school and wider community.
-HWB 3-13a / HWB 4-13a I am developing the skills and attributes which I will need for learning, life and work.
-I am gaining understanding of the relevance of my current learning to future opportunities.
-This is helping me to make informed choices about my life and learning.
-Based on my interests, skills, strengths and preferences, I am supported to make suitable, realistic and informed choices, set manageable goals and plan for my further transitions.
-HWB 4-19a HWB 3-19a I am investigating different careers/occupations, ways of working, and learning and training paths.
+I am aware of and able to express my feelings and am developing the ability to ta lk about them.
+HWB 0-01a / HWB 1-01a / HWB 2-01a I am learning skills and strategies whi ch will support me in challenging times, par ticularly in relation to change and loss.
+HWB 0-07a / HWB 1-07a / HWB 2-07a As I explore the rights to which I and c others are entitled, I am able to exercise the se rights appropriately and accept the responsibilities that go with them.
+I sh now respect for the rights of others.
+HWB 0-09a / HWB 1-09a / HWB 2-09a Representing my class, school and/or wider community encourages my self-worth and confidence and allows me to contribute to and participate in societ у.
+HWB 0-12a / HWB 1-12a / HWB 2-12a Through contributing my views, time and talents, I play a part in bringing about p ositive change in my school and wider community.
+HWB 0-13a / HWB 1-13a / HWB 2-13a In everyday activity and play, I Through taking part in a variety of Opportunities to carry out different explore and make choices to events and activities, I am learning to activities and roles in a variety of develop my learning and interests.
+I recognise my own skills and abilities as settings have enabled me to identify my am encouraged to use and share my well as those of others. achievements, skills and areas for experiences.
+HWB 1-19a development.
+This will help me to HWB 0-19a prepare for the next stage in my life and learning.
+HWB 2-19a I can describe some of the kinds of we ork that people do and I am finding out I am investigating different about the wider world of work. careers/occupations, ways of working, HWB 0-20a / HWB 1-20a and learning and training paths.
 I am gaining experience that helps me recognise the relevance of my learning, skills and interests to my future life.
-HWB 3-20a/4-20a expressive arts
+HWB 2-20 expressive arts